-You can also try to call again in a few weeks.
+You also can try to call again in a few weeks.
 It can't hurt to ask to be reconsidered.
-You may want to mention that you have a zero percent or another low-interest card that you can transfer the money to.
+You may want to mention that you have a 0% or other low-interest card that you can transfer the money to.

 Try Again if Needed

 If you are successful in getting your interest rate reduced, don't stop there.
 Try again in a few months, because the company may be willing to offer an even lower interest rate.
 If you have an initial rate of 18%, they may lower it to 12%.
 When you call again they may lower it to 9%.
 This could save you a lot of money over the long term.

 But this may depend on the current financial climate, how interest rates are doing, or the state of the economy.